-The CSS settings feature can be found in the widget creation form: Settings > Design > CSS Override.
+The CSS settings feature can be found in the item creation form: Design > Edit/Duplicate Theme > CSS Override.
 After creating your CSS, copy it to the text box and click save.

 It's possible to either write your CSS directly into the "CSS Overwrite" input box, or embed an external CSS file with the following CSS @import statement: